PATIAT/west-mill-cottage/README.md

 > Unpacking objects: 100% (10/10), done.
 ```

-Click [Here](https://docs.github.com/en/github-ae@latest/get-started/quickstart/fork-a-repo) for the GitHub quick start guide with images and more detailed explanations of the above process.
+Click [here](https://docs.github.com/en/github-ae@latest/get-started/quickstart/fork-a-repo) for the GitHub quick start guide with images and more detailed explanations of the above process.

+## GitHub Pages

+The project was deployed to GitHub Pages using these steps:

+1. Log in to GitHub and go to the [GitHub Repository](https://github.com/PATIAT/west-mill-cottage)
+2. Locate the Navbar at the top of the Repository (not top of page).
+Click the Settings tab.
+3. Locate the Navbar on the left hand side of the page.
+Click the "Pages" section (under 'Code and automation').
+4. Under "Source", click the dropdown called "None" and select "main".
+Click save.
+5. The page will automatically refresh.
+6. A notification will appear at the top of the page with the [link](https://patiat.github.io/west-mill-cottage/index.html) to the deployed site.
+You can return to this GitHub Pages section to access the link.

 # Credits